 What is DevOps?
-Ultimate Beginner Guides
+An Ultimate Guide for Beginners

 What is DevOps?
+[Definition]

-The main stages in DevOps are –
+The main stages in DevOps are as follows:

-- Configuration management (Continuous Development)
+- Configuration Management (Continuous Development)

 - Continuous Integration

-- Formulating Test strategy (Continuous testing)
+- Formulating Test Strategy (Continuous Testing)

-- Deployment pipeline (Continuous monitoring)
+- Deployment Pipeline (Continuous Monitoring)

-- Build and deployment
+- Build Automation

-- Automation (Containerization & Virtualization)
+- Deployment Automation (Containerization & Virtualization)

-- Continuous delivery
+- Continuous Delivery

 There are many tools for version control like ClearCase, SVN, and more.
 Many complex projects create different branches of the same codebase and work on individual branches.
 Later on, all the branches are merged to form the final source code.

-With Continuous Integration, the smallest of changes over the stable codebase are immediately built and tested through a set of automated test cases.
+With Continuous Integration, even the smallest of changes over the stable codebase are immediately built and tested through a set of automated test cases.
 If something fails, developers have to stop further development and fix the issues first.
-It ensures that the software is in a stable and working state at all times.
+This ensures that the software is in a stable and working state at all times.

-Continuous integration is the essence of DevOps as it ensures that the code is built and tested continuously – whenever any changes are made.
+Continuous integration is the essence of DevOps, as it ensures that the code is built and tested continuously – whenever any changes are made.

 The CI server then performs the automated build and runs the automated tests.